EAS-03 Removal of Easements

 This will reduce the possibility of the registration of new proprietors or other interest holders before lodgement of the application.
 In this circumstance extra other notices would need to be sent.

-Section 5F of the STA as amended provides for the discharge or variation of easements created by notation on a survey-strata plan (in this paragraph referred to as the Plan).
+Section 33(6)(a) of the STA provides for the discharge of easements created under section 33 of the STA.

-Note: An easement created on the Plan is automatically discharged by the termination of the survey-strata scheme.
+A Short Form easement is automatically discharged by the termination of the strata titles scheme.

 9 Cancellation of Easements Over Crown Land